 1. Using a Swiss Bank Account

-You can create one if your company has a Swiss bank account.
+You can create QR-bills if your company has a relevant bank account.
 When you manually enter the payment details, the QR code will be automatically generated.
 All Swiss document types have the Swiss QR-code extraction enabled by default.

 2. Using an electronic invoicing provider